ksahlin/NGSpeciesID/README.md

 NGSpeciesID
 ===========

-NGSpeciesID is a tool for clustering and consensus forming of targeted ONT reads.
-This repository is a modified version of [isONclust](https://github.com/ksahlin/isONclust), where consensus and polishing feautures have been added.
+NGSpeciesID is a tool for clustering and consensus forming of long-read amplicon sequencing data (has been used with both PacBio and Oxford Nanopore data).
+The repository is a modified version of [isONclust](https://github.com/ksahlin/isONclust), where consensus, primer-removal, and polishing feautures have been added.

 NGSpeciesID is distributed as a python package supported on Linux / OSX with python v3.6. [![Build Status](https://travis-ci.org/ksahlin/NGSpeciesID.svg?branch=master)](https://travis-ci.org/ksahlin/NGSpeciesID).